yojoots/libbitcoin-system-wiki/Pure-Bank.md

 Where tax includes seigniorage of the bank money, the [Fisher Equation](https://en.wikipedia.org/wiki/Fisher_equation) must be applied above to translate the interest rate from a nominal rate to a real rate.
 No other change is implied other than tax, which is accounted for by the real bank above.
 This tax is generally the source of subsidy, which is accounted for by the central bank above.

 Every [person](Glossary#person), or company of people, is a real bank, and the [state](Glossary#state) is a central bank.

+A pure bank produces the service of liquid investment, an [economic good](https://en.m.wikipedia.org/wiki/Goods_and_services).
+The cost of production is the depreciation of its reserve.
+This is the pure model of all production, including labor.

+A pure manufacturer has *borrowed* capital, consuming it in the manufacture of products.
+The consumed fraction at any time has been *loaned* to production.
+The unconsumed fraction at any time has been *reserved* for liquidity.
+The manufactured product is sold, returning *interest* ([dividend](https://en.m.wikipedia.org/wiki/Dividend)) on the consumed fraction.
+As manufacture requires time, and perfect efficiency is assumed, the reserve ratio declines from 100% to 0% over time.
+The reserve is only repopulated by more *borrowed* capital, such as by dividend reinvestment.
+The amount of reserve represents the same necessary productive expense as the bank’s liquidity reserve.